bcnmy/docs/versioned_docs/version-3.0/dashboard/spendingLimits.md

 sidebar_position: 4
 ---

+# Spending limits

+This feature allows you to set limits to the gas usage.
+You can define global limits or per-user quotas, specifying either transaction count or total gas consumption.

-# Add a global limit
+## Add a global limit

 Navigate to the Paymaster you have created, then click `Rules` and `Spending`.
 If this is the first time you are adding a limit the page will look like this:

 ![new limit](../images/limits/new_limit.png)